 For your resume to stand unique, highlight your greatest achievements rather than listing down your tasks.
 Instead of saying what you did in a role, say how well you did it.
 In an assistant resume model, the achievements that you list down will get noticed quickly.
 In order to write your accomplishments on an assistant resume template, you need to filter out all that classifies as an achievement during your career.
 Since the key achievement gives you a good image, this section is considered to be an important part of the resume.

-Deciding what to include in a resume is a difficult task as well as confusing one.
-With the amount of guidelines available over the internet, we can say the burden has reduced a little; still the onus is with you in making your resume more presentable.
+Deciding what to include in a resume is a difficult task as well as a confusing one.
+With the number of guidelines available over the internet, we can say the burden has reduced a little; still, the onus is with you in making your resume more presentable.
 These tips may help you in nailing your resume:

 An Assistant role is a general category found in any field or business.
 There are Dental Assistants, Medical Assistants, Office Assistants, Construction Assistants, HR Assistants, Advertising Assistant, Executive Assistant, Administrative Assistant, and Personal Assistant and much more.